madzonga/toy-robot-simulator/README.md

 # toy-robot-simulator

-> The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units..
+> The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.

 ## General Information